 Introduction

 Over the past decade, the Boreal Avian Modeling (BAM) project has made a number of major strides in estimating and reporting on the distribution and abundance of boreal forest birds (Cumming et al. 2014; Stralberg et al. 2015a,b).
 While BAMs has provided major methodological advances (Sólymos et al. 2013, 2020) and insights into factors driving the abundance and distribution of boreal birds at a national scale (Cumming et al. 2014; Stralberg et al. 2015a,b), spatio-temporal biases in the data and the complexity of the modeling present several challenges to status reporting.
-A key example is that BAM population size estimates represent population size over an ill-defined time-frame (circa 1990 – 2018) and the model currently does generate population size estimates for specified temporal intervals.
+A key example is that BAM population size estimates represent population size over an ill-defined time-frame (circa 1990 – 2018) and the model currently does not generate population size estimates for specified temporal intervals.
 Ideally, status reporting could generate population size estimates within defined time-frames meaningful for species listing mechanisms such as COSEWIC.
 Specifically, reporting estimated population sizes for the most recent 10-year period in advance of status assessments would be one key objective for a national boreal bird monitoring strategy (hereafter BMS; ECCC 2020a).

 There are a number of possible approaches to modeling and reporting on population status over 10-year time-frames.
 The most logical approach would be to fit models to data collected exclusively within the 10-year interval of interest.
 ECCC has recently implemented more rigorous systematic sampling for boreal bird monitoring in a number of regions (Van Wilgenburg et al. 2020, ECCC 2020a), which could contribute to more frequent status reporting.
 As data are now becoming available, it is worthwhile contemplating alternative modeling frameworks that could be employed for status reporting.